 New products… I have already announced SP12.
 It is basically an interface connecting Amiga with Raspberry Pi Zero computer via clockport.

 It allows using Raspberry as – for example – a cheap graphics card for Amiga.

 Interesting.
-So the Amiga can use Raspberry Pi gfx chip.
+So your project involves that the Amiga can use the Raspberry Pi gfx chip?
 Any plans regarding a Picasso96 driver etc?
 How about sound?

 The sound is possible, but only as HDMI output.
 Raspberry Pi Zero has no analog sound output.